-Leica CL versus Nikon D750
+Leica CL vs Nikon D750

-The Leica CL (Typ 7323) and the Nikon D750 are two digital cameras that were revealed to the public, respectively, in November 2017 and September 2014.
+The Leica CL (Typ 7323) and the Nikon D750 are two digital cameras that were officially introduced, respectively, in November 2017 and September 2014.
 The CL is a mirrorless interchangeable lens camera, while the D750 is a DSLR.
 The cameras are based on an APS-C (CL) and a full frame (D750) sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Nikon provides 24.2 MP.
+The Leica has a resolution of 24.1 megapixels, whereas the Nikon provides 24.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is considerably larger (56 percent) than the Leica CL.
 Moreover, the D750 is substantially heavier (86 percent) than the CL.
 It is noteworthy in this context that the D750 is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

 |Leica CL»||5.2 in||3.1 in||1.8 in||14.2 oz||220||n||Nov 2017||2,795||Leica CL|